microsoft/microsoft-ui-xaml-specs/active/IndexPath/IndexPath.md

 # Appendix

-Currently we use an Vector<int> to store those indices.
-Since we don't have any operations that would modify the size of an IndexPath, that is how many nesting levels it works with, shouldn'twe switch to an array to increase performance?
+Currently we use a `Vector<int>` to store those indices.
+Since we don't have any operations that would modify the size of an IndexPath, that is how many nesting levels it works with, shouldn't we switch to an array to increase performance?